 Forex Trading System And Strategies

-With a good trading system is a system that you can trade with, which has an edge over the market, you'll be following a system and its results rather than trying it out on your own with no experience or knowledge of forex trading.
+With a trading system that you can trade with, you'll be following a system and its results rather than trying it out on your own with no experience or knowledge of forex trading.

-With any trading system, there are going to be wins and losses.
+With any trading system, there are going to be both wins and losses.

-A profitable system may have a win-loss ratio (the proportion of winning trades to losing trades) of say 0.7 (70%), with some being around 0.8.
-And the profit-loss ratio (the size of the average win to the size of the average loss) may be say 2-3 to 1.
+A system has a win-loss ratio (the proportion of winning trades to losing trades).
+And the profit-loss ratio (the size of the average win to the size of the average loss) may be say x to 1.
 You can quickly work out, that it is the combination of the win-loss and profit-loss ratios, called the profitability ratio, that tells you if the system is profitable.
 When multiplied, the profitability ratio should add up to greater than one, ideally much greater than one.

 A system with a high win-loss ratio is "psychologically" easier to trade, though as mentioned above, it is ultimately the combination of this and the profit loss ratio that really matters.
 If a system has both of these parameters are high, then that’s a bonus.